 The Office of Auditor will adhere to government auditing standards in conducting its work and will be considered independent as defined by those standards.
 The Auditor will strive to assure maximum coordination between its function and the audit needs of Metro, including the Council and Chief Operating Officer.

-(Ordinance No. 95-610A, Sec.
-1. Amended by Ordinance No. 02-967, Sec.
-1.)
+[Ord.
+95-610A, Sec.
+1; Ord.
+02-967, Sec.
+1.]